 ASBMB's science policy fellowship offers recently graduated Ph.D.s exposure to a range of activities regarding science policy and congressional and government relations.
 Fellows work in the public affairs office of ASBMB’s headquarters, located just outside of Washington D.C.
 Applications are accepted in early spring.
 The fellow begins his/her tenure on July 1, and serves for 12-24 months.

-The application window for the 2013-2014 ASBMB science policy fellowship is closed.
-The application process will begin again in the early spring of 2014.
+The application window for the 2014-2015 ASBMB science policy fellowship is now open.
+The application due date is April 11, 2014.

 General overview and goals of the program

 Decisions made by Congress, regulatory agencies and local governments have profound effects on the conduct of science.
 Likewise, science provides many benefits to society, including innovation, treatments for public health threats and jobs conducting research and supporting laboratories.
 Scientists play a crucial role in educating the public about the benefits of science while advocating for policies that will facilitate the discoveries of the future.

 The primary goal of the fellowship program is to offer young scientists exposure to work at the intersection of science communications, policy and social science.
 The fellow will work closely with the ASBMB Director of Public Affairs, Benjamin Corb, and participate in a range of science-policy research, communications and advocacy activities.
 He/she will spend time on Capitol Hill attending meetings and hearings, agency briefings, seminars and coalition sessions.
 He/she will participate in activities of the ASBMB Public Affairs Advisory Committee.
 Outside of the general responsibilities discussed below, the fellow will have significant freedom to follow specific topics and issues that are of interest to him/her.

 The fellow will gain skills and experience with a variety of issues and aspects of science policy.
 The general responsibilities for the fellow are:

 - Track legislation and science-policy issues relevant to the society's membership.